PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_GNM.md

 ### Gaussian Network Model Calculations

 In this tutorial, we will be on performing GNM calculations on one of the chains in the SARS-CoV-2 S protein and then visualizing the results in different maps and plots.
 Please be sure to have <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx.pdb</a> downloaded in the current working directory.
-(You can also download it directly while parsing as explained in the previous section).
+(You can also download it directly while parsing as explained in the <a href="rmsd2">RMSD Tutorial</a>).

 First, follow the steps in <a href="prody">Setting up ProDy</a> to start up IPython and import the neccessary functions.